 Our population is ageing.
 In fact the Australian Bureau of Statistics predicts the number of people aged 85 and above is expected to double in the next 20 years and double again in the future.
 The term ‘older people’ can be defined in various ways.
 Most developed world countries have accepted the chronological age of 65 years as a definition of ‘elderly’ or older person.1

-Much has been written in relation to alcohol use and misuse of young people aged 12-30 years.
+Much has been written in relation to alcohol use of young people aged 12-30 years.
 There is much advice on interventions and strategies to help reduce risky drinking, death and injury.
 However alcohol use at the other end of the life span receives little attention, and we have limited information on the factors that influence alcohol consumption in older people.

 Although older people are not as visible in their consumption of alcohol, Australian data indicates that they are more likely to consume alcohol daily than younger people.2 Is that a problem?

 Naturally, as we age our bodies change and change occurs in individual cells and in whole organs.3 Our metabolism slows and our tolerance of alcohol lessens, so this may mean alcohol has a more potent effect on an older person compared to a younger person consuming the same amount of alcohol.4

 The current NHMRC Australian guidelines ‘to reduce health risks from drinking alcohol’ do not provide a limit on daily or weekly consumption of alcohol for older people.
 Instead, it advises older adults to consult their health practitioner to discuss the most appropriate level of alcohol consumption for them.
 It suggests they take account of the effect of drinking on certain health conditions or medications, as well as possible harms associated with older people drinking.